dd86k/ddgst/README.md

 ## Memory-mapped Files

 The mmfile mode's performance may vary on systems.
-Generally, file (default) mode is faster on Windows, and mmfile mode is faster on Linux systems.
+Typically, file mode is faster on Windows, and mmfile mode is faster on Linux systems.

-The default is file on all systems.
+The default is file.

 ## Checking against a list